women-in-ai-ireland/October-2020-WaiLEARN-Detecting-COVID-19/README.md

 # Deep Learning for detecting COVID-19 using Chest X-Ray Images

 ## Noreen Lenihan, Meghana Rathi, Buvana Ganesh
-## Women in Artificial Intelligence Ireland

-We would like to acknowledge WAILearn from WAI Ireland for providing the opportunity to collaborate on the project over the months of October and November 2020.
+We would like to acknowledge and thank the WAILearn initiative to work hands-on with AI from Women in Artificial Intelligence Ireland group for providing the opportunity to collaborate on this project over October and November 2020.

-# Background
+## Background
 Have you had a COVID-19 test or heard from someone about it and wondered if there was another way to test?
 If something already available in hospitals can be re-utilised for COVID-19 testing, then it is possible to test on a larger scale.
 In this project, we look at chest X-rays and check their viability for detecting Covid-19.
 Given the unanimous success of deep learning for image classification, we investigated the potential of Convolutional Neural Networks for differentiating between COVID and non-COVID diagnosis in X-rays, in particular, distinguishing between COVID and other pneumonia types, as well as between COVID and healthy patients.
 ## About the dataset
 We leveraged an open dataset from (Cohen) by Joseph Paul Cohen.
 This dataset was constructed by scraping academic papers on Pneumonia and COVID-19.
 It contains 950 images with mostly PA, AP and Supine views.
 It is accompanied by a metadata CSV file.
 The metadata has 30 descriptive columns available on each of the cases, for 472 unique patients.
 A high-level overview of some summary statistics of the numeric columns is shown below.